liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-perhaps.md

 -  Perhaps you would tell your friend, Mr —— the heart of the matter

 -  Perhaps he would like to read my letters of recommendation  —— the heart of the matter

+-  Perhaps if I had a wife like that, I'd sleep with niggers too —— the heart of the matter